Toward General Digraph Contrastive Learning: A Dual Spatial Perspective: Experiments

 \subsection{Ablation Study}

 To address \textbf{Q2}, we perform an ablation study on the CoraML and Citeseer datasets to examine the contribution of each component within S2-DiGCL.
 The analysis focuses on three key aspects: augmentation perspectives, personalized perturbations, and path augmentation.
-Table~\ref{tab:ablation} reports the results for both node classification (Node) and link direction prediction (Link).
+Table~\ref{tab:ablation} reports the results for both node classification and link direction prediction.
+We choose these two datasets because they provide stable evaluation for both tasks while covering different sparsity and homophily characteristics.